BeRay31/BeRayLeetCode/README.md

 # BeRayLeetCode
-Have Fun with LeetCode XD
+Have Fun in LeetCode XD